-Trump CPAC Speech ‘Laced With Fabrication,’ According to ‘AP’
+Trump CPAC Speech ‘Laced With Fabrication,’ According To ‘AP’

 Described as “bizarre,” the president’s fiery speech was over two hours long, and it targeted many of Trump’s perceived opponents and critics, as previously reported by The Inquisitr.
 The president insulted and mocked a number of Democratic Party politicians, ridiculed his former Attorney General Jeff Sessions’ southern drawl, announced a new executive order, and discussed immigration.

-The president also said that American conservatives are “on the front lines,” protecting the United States of America, and “reclaiming our nation’s priceless heritage.”
+The president also said that American conservatives are “on the front lines,” protecting the United States, and “reclaiming our nation’s priceless heritage.”
 These remarks prompted former Obama administration official Samantha Vinograd to go as far as comparing Trump to Nazi Party leader Adolf Hitler.

-The president’s CPAC speech was also “laced with fabrication,” according to the Associated Press, which fact checked Trump’s claims pointing out dozens of discrepancies and false statements.
+The president’s CPAC speech was also “laced with fabrication,” according to the Associated Press, which fact checked Trump’s claims, pointing out dozens of discrepancies and false statements.

 Trump bragged about his administration’s accomplishments when it comes to health care, claiming that Americans now have better health insurance than before, and pay less.
-However, the Trump administration has in fact imposed several significant limitations offering, for instance, lower premiums than the Affordable Care Act known as Obamacare.
+However, the Trump administration has, in fact, imposed several significant limitations offering, for instance, lower premiums than the Affordable Care Act known as Obamacare.

 During the speech, Trump discussed the 2018 midterm elections.
 He said that nearly all candidates he had endorsed won, but that is not actually true.
 A number of Trump-backed Republican House and Senate contenders lost their seats to Democratic challengers, according to the Associated Press.